OkomoJacob/8d19d988d6f/README.md

 The main idea was to put the club in cloud for access by any other interested person, to have a view and possibly reach out to us.

+###  More Additions

+- It has been further noted that more sections need to be added and more modified, these were proposals from a team member

 ### Credits
 We will give credits to any collaboraator at each and every stage of commit.